guptashraddha2016/Diabetes-Data-Analysis/README.md

  2. README File

  # Expaination
-   In this file, I Took a diabetes dataset and create a linear regression model.
+   In this file, I Took a diabetes dataset and create a different model using Linear Regression algorithm.